robertwoodland/y13project/TO-DO.md

 Standardise task states as output of getTasks
 Standardise project states as output of getProjects
 Standardise array of functions to pass as props
-Maybe use objects with names rather than just indexes - bad idea as you can't use .map()
+Using objects with names rather than just indexes? - bad idea as you can't use .map()
-(const task = {
-    name: taskName,
-    id: taskId
-})

-Fix not getting the tasks only for that user - getTasks.js
-Only then can I make updateTaskCount work.
+Make updateTaskCount work.
-Sorting tasks

 Fix white box height on mobile on ShowTasksPage